qri-io/website/content/docs/reference/starlib.md

 <a id="siblings"></a>
 #### siblings
+`selection.siblings()`

-  `selection,siblings()` - gets the siblings of each element in the Selection.
+  gets the siblings of each element in the Selection.
 It returns a new Selection object containing the matched elements

 ```python
 load("html.sky", "html")